scrapli/scrapli_cfg/docs/user_guide/basic_usage.md

 When using scrapli_cfg, you will need to ensure that you are building a scrapli_cfg object specific to the target device.
-You can create your connection object directly from the appropriate scrapli_cfg class, i.e., `ScrapliCfgIOSXE`, or you can use the "factory" function to appropriately dispatch the class type based on a provided `platform` string argument.
+You can create your connection object directly from the appropriate scrapli_cfg class, i.e., `ScrapliCfgIOSXE`, or you can use the "factory" function to appropriately dispatch the class type based on a provided `conn` object (scrapli connection object).
 A simple example of creating a scrapli_cfg object by both methods is below:

 ```python